decentxyz/DecentSDK-docs/Staking.md

 # Staking

-A staking vault allowing owners of an [ERC721](https://eips.ethereum.org/EIPS/eip-721) collection to stake their NFTs and earn [ERC20](https://eips.ethereum.org/EIPS/eip-20) tokens distributed based on the length of the lock up.
+A staking vault allowing owners of an [ERC721](https://eips.ethereum.org/EIPS/eip-721) or [ERC4907](https://eips.ethereum.org/EIPS/eip-4907) collection to stake their NFTs and earn [ERC20](https://eips.ethereum.org/EIPS/eip-20) tokens distributed based on the length of the lock up.

 [**Getting Started**](#getting-started)
 [**Module Methods**](#module-methods)